skg-if/ext-geo-skg/structure.md

 Please review the following to learn how to structure information in your repository.

 {: .highlight }
-Provided that your extension acronym of choice is `tmpl`, the extension repository will be named [`ext-tmpl`](https://github.com/skg-if/ext-tmpl) to conveniently locate extension repositories under the [SKG-IF organisation](https://github.com/orgs/skg-if/repositories) on GitHub.
+Provided that your extension acronym of choice is `geo_skg`, the extension repository will be named [`ext-geo-skg`](https://github.com/skg-if/ext-geo-skg) to conveniently locate extension repositories under the [SKG-IF organisation](https://github.com/orgs/skg-if/repositories) on GitHub.

 ## The `data-model` folder
 This folder contains material necessary to implement the data model for SKG-IF extension.